 This museum is a good choice if your child has an interest in space.
 They’ve got space rockets dangling from the roof and full-size replicas of the Beagle 2 Mars lander and Huygens module that landed on Titan.
 Best of the bunch is the full-sized replica of the Eagle lander that took Neil Armstrong to the moon.

-Craig has written a review of Science Museum on his blog.
+Read Craig’s review of Science Museum on his blog.